smitmartijn/kindle-highlights-to-mysql/README.md

-# Sync Amazon Kindle Highlights to Evernote
+# Sync Amazon Kindle Highlights to MySQL Database

-*A combination of Nodejs and PHP to download your Amazon Kindle Highlights, store them in MySQL and push them to Evernote.
+*A combination of Nodejs and PHP to download your Amazon Kindle Highlights, store them in MySQL and show them on a page.
 (It has no official name, if you have a suggestion, hit me up!)*

-This application is a combination of Nodejs and PHP to synchronise your Amazon Kindle Highlights to Evernote.
+This application is a combination of Nodejs and PHP to synchronise your Amazon Kindle Highlights to a MySQL Database.
 You can highlight text and create notes inside your books on the Kindle (or Kindle app) from Amazon, but there's no way to easily get them out of Amazon.
 You can visit the [Your Highlights](https://kindle.amazon.com/your_highlights) page and copy/paste, but there's no public API to get a hold of your data.

-You can use this application to programmatically get your highlights and notes from the [Your Highlights](https://kindle.amazon.com/your_highlights) page, put them in a database and eventually synchronise them to Evernote.
+You can use this application to programmatically get your highlights and notes from the [Your Highlights](https://kindle.amazon.com/your_highlights) page, put them in a database and show them on a page (where you can take them and copy/paste into your notes manager).

 ## Installation